-Perfect for all types of plants, using hydrogel crystals allows for slow release of water when the plant needs it.
-This can help reduce root rot and other problems related with overwatering or not enough watering.
+Perfect for all types of plants, using hydrogel crystals allows for the slow release of water when the plant needs it.
+This can help reduce root rot and other problems related to overwatering or not enough watering.

 What are water beads?

 The so-called water beads are little granules created from water-absorbent polymer.
 They can be used as a soil additive or on their own (if the plants can be grown in water only).
 Because they release water slowly in the soil, water jelly crystals are good for the planet as well.